drayah/girajira/README.md

                   [lein-midje "3.2.1"]]
         :dependencies [[org.clojure/tools.nrepl "0.2.13"]]}}
 ```
+**Running tests using Midje**

-After having setup your `~/.lein/profiles.clj` you can enter the project directory and run `lein midje :autotest` in a new terminal in order to autorun tests whenever you edit and save your source files.
+After having setup your `~/.lein/profiles.clj` you can enter the project directory and run the tests by using the `lein midje` command in your terminal.

+**Running tests automatically**

+Midje allows you to automatically run your tests whenever you change your source code.
+To automatically run your tests use the `lein midje :autotest` command.

 ## Configuring Aero